-The United States Trustee prepares an annual written review of the trustee's performance.
+The United States Trustee prepares a written review of the trustee's performance.
 The goal of the review is to provide information about the trustee's competency, adherence to fiduciary standards, and commitment to pursue assets for the benefit of creditors.
-The annual performance review takes into account a variety of factors, including (but not limited to):
+The performance review takes into account a variety of factors, including (but not limited to):

-- 1. the size and age of the trustee's caseload; - 2. the trustee's progress in closing cases; - 3. the trustee's performance in § 341(a) meetings and in court; - 4. the trustee's procedures for safeguarding of estate assets; - 5. professional costs incurred by the trustee and maximization of funds distributed to creditors; - 6. the number and nature of complaints against the trustee as well as the trustee's responsiveness in addressing the complaints; and - 7. the trustee's cooperation in furnishing reports and requested information to the United States Trustee.
+- 1. the size and age of the trustee's caseload; - 2. the trustee's progress in closing cases; - 3. the trustee's performance in § 341(a) meetings and in court; - 4. the trustee's procedures for safeguarding of estate assets; - 5. professional costs incurred by the trustee and maximization of funds distributed to creditors; - 6. the number and nature of complaints against the trustee as well as the trustee's responsiveness in addressing the complaints; - 7. the trustee's cooperation in furnishing reports and requested information to the United States Trustee; - 8. the trustee's judgment in determining whether to administer assets; and - 9. the trustee's demeanor in administering his or her cases, including dealing with the debtor's creditors, parties in interest, and other parties pertinent to the trustee performing his or her duties.